nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Import feature

 The import feature is facilitated by `ImportCommand`.
 It extends `Command` with a file path where the targeted import file is stored, stored internally as a `filePath`.
 It also overwrites the `execute` function to import the json file from the file path stored.

 This operation is exposed in the `Model` interface as `Model#importFile(Path filePath)`.
-This is further facilitated by an additional function in `AddressBook`, `AddressBook#mergeFile`
+This is further facilitated by an additional function in `AddressBook`, `AddressBook#mergeFile`.

 The following sequence diagram shows how the import operation works:
 ![ImportSequenceDiagram](images/ImportSequenceDiagram.png)

 #### !TODO Export feature